As Pence names which astronauts will go to the moon, some see a political ploy

 But the group is so large, and the mission timeline so uncertain that the event, the last meeting of the National Space Council, was criticized as being big on political theater — lots of flags, national pride and lofty rhetoric — but low on substance at a time when a new presidential administration is about to take over the White House.

-Still, despite having just a few weeks left in office, Vice President Pence, the chair of the council used the meeting as something of a victory lap, hearing from various members of the council about their progress and proclaiming that under Trump “America is leading in space once again.”
+Still, despite having just a few weeks left in office, Pence, the chair of the council, used the meeting as something of a victory lap, hearing from various members of the council about their progress and proclaiming that under President Trump, “America is leading in space once again.”

 Space did get a significant boost from the Trump administration, which made it a priority from its first days in office — it resurrected the Space Council and created the Space Force as the first new branch of the military since the Air Force was created in 1947.
-The Trump administration also increased NASA’s budget and saw NASA’s astronauts return to space from United States soil for the first time since the Space Shuttle was retired in 2011.
+The Trump administration also increased NASA’s budget and saw NASA’s astronauts return to space from United States soil for the first time since the space shuttle fleet was retired in 2011.

 Trump has said NASA was “dead as a doornail” before he took office.
-And on Wednesday Pence said the resumption of human spaceflight from U.S. soil was “the result of real leadership and renewed American leadership in space.”
-But that program began under the Obama administration, and some in the space community felt the council meeting was an unseemly political display that violated the space community’s longstanding maxim to be as bipartisan as possible.
+And Pence on Wednesday said the resumption of human spaceflight from U.S. soil was “the result of real leadership and renewed American leadership in space.”
+But that program began under the Obama administration, and some in the space community felt the council meeting was an unseemly political display that violated the space community’s long-standing maxim to be as bipartisan as possible.

 “Listening to the National Space Council meeting, you might get the mistaken impression that Trump invented space policy,” Brian Weeden, the director of program planning at the Secure World Foundation, a think tank, wrote on Twitter.